suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 parameters used in the "Directive Write" and "Directive Copy" directives.
 An implementation claiming conformance with this specification must implement support for these two parameters.
-Since a device will typically only support one of the content key distribution algorithms, the distribution system needs to know about the properties of the deployed devices.
-Mandating only a single content key distribution algorithm for a constrained device also reduces the code size.
+Since a device will typically only support one of the content key distribution methods, the distribution system needs to know which of two specified methods wis supported.
+Mandating only a single content key distribution method for a constrained device also reduces the code size.

 ~~~
 SUIT_Parameters //= (suit-parameter-encryption-info
     => bstr .cbor SUIT_Encryption_Info)

 suit-parameter-encryption-info = 19
 ~~~
 {: #parameter-fig title="CDDL of the SUIT_Parameters Extension."}

-RFC Editor's Note (TBD1): The value for the suit-parameter-encryption-info parameter is set to 19, as the proposed value.]
+RFC Editor's Note (TBD19): The value for the suit-parameter-encryption-info parameter is set to 19, as the proposed value.]

 # Extended Directives